aerenchyma/507WaiverFall2017/README.md

 FILENAME: `part4.py`

 Write code that uses **plot.ly** to create a bar chart representing the data you got in **Part 1** about the most common *nouns* only in the Twitter data.
+If you were unable to access Twitter, use the sample_noun_data.csv file.
 More information about using plot.ly for bar chart creation can be found here: https://plot.ly/python/bar-charts/

 You should use `part4.py` to do so.